Why a Quality M&A Process Maximises Value and Delivers Motivated Investors

 In this video, we discuss Exclusivity and why most advisors require it, as well as the major factors sellers should consider when making their decision.

-5 Steps to choosing the right M&A Advisor (aka Business Broker)
+5 Steps to Choosing the Right M&A Advisor

-If you are selling your business after many years of working in and on it, it makes sense to choose the right advisor/broker by taking a few simple steps:
+When selling a business after many years of dedication, it is prudent to select the right advisor or broker by following a few simple steps:

-Research online the names of any prospective advisory firms coupled with the name of your local consumer protection agency.
-In Australia, it is the ACCC.
+Conduct online research on the names of any prospective advisory firms along with the name of the local consumer protection agency.
+In Australia, this is the ACCC.

-This normally means your accountant.
-They are usually dealing with M&A advisory firms in the course of their careers advising their clients.
-If they don’t know a reputable M&A advisory firm, they can easily tap into their business networks to find one or more.
+If they do not know a reputable M&A advisory firm, they can easily tap into their business networks to find one or more.

-Almost all of our clients are referred by their accountant, banker, lawyer or a trusted colleague.
+Almost all clients are referred by their accountant, banker, lawyer, or a trusted colleague.

-3. Contact the firm and talk to an advisor
+3. Contact the Firm and Speak to an Advisor

-Ask them to send their information through explaining what size and type of businesses they sell and how they do it.
+Request information from the firm explaining the size and type of businesses they sell and their methods.

 • Does the firm have a record of successful transactions of comparable size?